Linkurious/ogma-oracle-parser/docs/getting-started.md

----
-outline: deep
----
+# Getting Started

 You have an Oracle Database 23ai and want to display SQL Property Graphs?
 Great!
 Let's see how to achieve that with [Ogma](https://doc.linkurious.com/ogma/latest/), a powerful and blazing fast graph visualization library.

-## Create your Graph Database
+## Create your Oracle Database 23ai Free instance

 You can have a look at our [example](./example), which allows you to visualize a sample property graph in minutes using Podman.